 Currently a sustainability consultant at ERM (Environmental Resources Management) in Thailand.
 Previously worked as an environmentalist at the Ministry of Natural Resource and Environment of Thailand.
 A Chevening scholar, received an MSc from the Bartlett Development Planning Unit of University College London and BA in International Studies from Mahidol University International College.

-Studies at The University of Tokyo’s Faculty of Agriculture Department of Biotechnology, Japan.
+Studies at The University of Tokyo’s Graduate School of Agriculture and Life Sciences, Japan.
 Currently is a 2nd year at the One Earth Guardians Development Program and is a youth member of the Climate Emergency Network.
 While learning mechanisms of plant nutrition acquisition he is also involved in actively achieving a circular economy.

 Works as the Water, Sanitation and Hygiene Officer at UNICEF Kenya Country Office.
 She holds an MSc in International Development and Humanitarian Emergencies at The London School of Economics, an AdvDip in British and European Studies at the University of Oxford and a BA in European Studies from Zuyd University of Applied Sciences.